When Your Mind Won't Rest

-According to research from the Australian National University, anxiety disorders affect approximately one in six Australians.
-It is one of the most common reasons people seek therapy, and also one of the most frequently addressed at the surface rather than understood at its source.
+Anxiety is one of the most common reasons people seek therapy, and also one of the most frequently addressed at the surface rather than understood at its source.
+Breathing exercises help.
+Mindfulness helps.
+But for many people the anxiety keeps returning, because what is driving it has never been properly reached.

 How IFS Understands Anxiety

-In IFS therapy, anxiety is understood as a protective part.
-It is not a disorder, a malfunction, or a sign that something is fundamentally broken.
-It is a part of the internal system that learned, usually early in life, that vigilance and anticipation were necessary for safety.
+In IFS, anxiety is understood as a protective response rather than a malfunction.
+It is not a sign that something is fundamentally broken.
+It is a sign that a part of you learned, usually early in life, that vigilance and anticipation were necessary for safety.

-The anxious part watches for threat.
+This part watches for threat.
 It scans situations for what could go wrong, rehearses difficult conversations, anticipates worst-case outcomes, and generates the physical sensations of alarm to keep the system on alert.
-These strategies made sense in a context where genuine threat or uncertainty was present.
-Over time, the part generalises, applying the same vigilance to situations that no longer require it.
+It is anticipatory, often very physical, hard to ignore, and full of warnings.
+These strategies made complete sense in a context where genuine threat or uncertainty was present.
+The difficulty is that over time this response generalises — applying the same vigilance to situations that no longer require it, unable to distinguish between then and now.

-In short, in IFS, anxiety is not the enemy.
-It is a protective part trying to keep you safe, and the question therapy explores is what it is protecting you from.
+Anxiety is not the enemy.
+It is a protective response trying to keep you safe — and the question therapy explores is what it is protecting you from, and what it would need to finally rest.

 What Anxiety Can Look Like